 There are plenty of options available for robo advisors, each offering different benefits.
 To choose the right robo advisor, you’ll need to take the following information into account:

 - Some robo advisor platforms have a minimum investment requirement, like $10,000 or more.
 If you’re not looking to invest that much in the market, choose an advisor with a lower investment requirement.

 - Some robo advisors can manage both a retirement or pension account that is not taxable and a taxable investment account.
-Others are focused on single types of investment account and are good for maintaining a trust or mutual fund.
+Others are focused on single types of investment accounts and are good for maintaining a trust or mutual fund.
 Choose the platform that matches the type of account you’ll use.